 If the trace is queried out, you can see the trace’s brief information, including the message’s attributes and its sending and receiving status.

 Click View Trace to see the complete trace diagram.

 The message trace diagram consists of 3 parts:

 - Topic information

-The mouse can hover over each field area for detailed information.
-For message key-based and Topic-based query modes, if multiple traces are matched, you can page up and down to view and compare the trace data.
+For message-key-based and topic-based queries, if multiple traces are matched, you can scroll up and down the page to compare the traces.

-The list of terms and concepts involved in the message tracing page is as follows.
+The terms that appear in the message trace page are as follows.

 |Sending time||Record the client’s time stamp when a message was sent from the sender|

-The list of statuses involved in the message tracing page is as follows.
+The statuses that may be displayed in the message tracing page are as follows.

-If you have any question about the query result of a message trace, you can also refer to Message tracing in “FAQ”.
+If you have any questions about the result of a trace query, see Message tracing in “FAQ”.